Wildlife conservation: Habitat destruction

 where wildlife can live in.
 Habitat fragmentation breaks up a continuous tract of habitat, often dividing large wildlife populations into several smaller ones.
 Human-caused habitat loss and fragmentation are primary drivers of species declines and extinctions.
 Key examples of human-induced habitat loss include deforestation, agricultural expansion, and urbanization.
 Habitat destruction and fragmentation can increase the vulnerability of wildlife populations by reducing the space and resources available to them and by increasing the likelihood of conflict with humans.
 Moreover, destruction and fragmentation create smaller habitats.
 Smaller habitats support smaller populations, and smaller populations are more likely to go extinct.
+The COVID-19 pandemic has caused a significant shift in human behavior, resulting in mandatory and voluntary limitations on movement.
+As a result, people have started utilizing green spaces more frequently, which were previously habitats for wildlife.
+Unfortunately, this increased human activity has caused destruction to the natural habitat of various species.

 Deforestation

 Deforestation is the clearing and cutting down forests on purpose.
-Deforestation is a cause of human-induced habitat destruction, by cutting down habitats of different species in the process of removing trees.
+Deforestation is a cause of human-induced habitat action destruction, by cutting down habitats of different species in the process of removing trees.
 Deforestation is often done for several reasons, often for either agricultural purposes or for logging, which is the obtainment of timber and wood for use in construction or fuel.
 Deforestation causes many threats to wildlife as it not only causes habitat destruction for the many animals that survive in forests, as more than 80% of the world's species live in forests but also leads to further climate change.
 Deforestation is a main concern in the tropical forests of the world.
 Tropical forests, like the Amazon, are home to the most biodiversity out of any other biome, making deforestation there an even more prevalent issue, especially in populated areas, as in these areas deforestation leads to habitat destruction and the endangerment of many species in one area.
 Some policies have been enacted to attempt to stop deforestation in different parts of the world, like the Wilderness Act of 1964 which designated specific areas wilderness to be protected.

 Overexploitation

 Overexploitation is the harvesting of animals and plants at a rate that's faster than the species' ability to recover.
 While often associated with Overfishing, overexploitation can apply to many groups including mammals, birds, amphibians, reptiles, and plants.
-The danger of overexploitation is that if too many offsprings of a species are taken, then the species may not recover.
+The danger of overexploitation is that if too many of a species offspring are taken, then the species may not recover.
 For example, overfishing of top marine predatory fish like tuna and salmon over the past century has led to a decline in fish sizes as well as fish numbers.